cli-ish/non-alphanumeric-webshell/README.md

 | 9    | Char Increment              | GET    | 169    | <?=\[$_(].1)0,+957684;  |
 | 10   | Char Increment              | POST   | 176    | <?=\[$_(].1)0,+958734;  |

+I also created some special versions which can bypass some more checks but with length tradeoffs.
+You can check them out [here](specials/README.md)

 To query the shells you can use the browser or these snippets: